thycotic/dsv-docs/product/dynamic-secrets/azure.md

 | appObjectId               | optional application Object ID for an existing service principal that will be used instead of creating dynamic service principals.
 | ttl                       | optional time to live in seconds of the generated token.
 If none is specified it will default to 900 |

-For CLI:
-Create an attributes json file named `secret_attributes.json' substituting your values.

 #####  Static Service Principal